CV

 Education:

 2004 Ed.D. in Curriculum and Teaching, Boston University School of Education.
-Coursework included study abroad at the University of London.
-Dissertation title: The Emergence of Network-Based Education, a study of faculty engagement with the development of distributed courseware.
+Dissertation title: The Emergence of Network-Based Education, a study of faculty engagement with the development of online courseware.

 1993 Ed.M. in Educational Media and Technology, Boston University School of Education, Boston, Massachusetts.